 If a traditional enforcement violation was resolved using corrective actions negotiated through the NRC’s Alternative Dispute Resolution (ADR) program, then the regional office must follow up on items identified in the ADR confirmatory order.
 The unique nature of each ADR settlement agreement should be used as a guide when selecting the most appropriate inspection follow-up procedure.
-ADR follow-up may be performed using IP 92702, “Follow up on Traditional Enforcement Actions Including Violations, Deviations, Confirmatory Action Letters, Confirmatory Orders, And Alternative Dispute Resolution Confirmatory Orders,” IP 92722, “Follow Up Inspection For Any Severity Level I or II Traditional Enforcement Violation or for Two or More Severity Level III Traditional Enforcement Violations in a 12-Month Period,” or IP 92723, “.”
+ADR follow-up may be performed using IP 92702, “Follow up on Traditional Enforcement Actions Including Violations, Deviations, Confirmatory Action Letters, Confirmatory Orders, And Alternative Dispute Resolution Confirmatory Orders,” IP 92722, “Follow Up Inspection For Any Severity Level I or II Traditional Enforcement Violation or for Two or More Severity Level III Traditional Enforcement Violations in a 12-Month Period,” or IP 92723, “Follow-Up Inspection for One Severity Level III and Two Severity Level IV Traditional Enforcement Violations or for Three or More Severity Level IV Traditional Enforcement Violations in the Same Area in a 12-Month Period.”

 Traditional enforcement actions incurred by the licensee shall be continuously monitored to determine if follow up inspection is needed.
 At the time a traditional enforcement action is issued, the staff shall determine if the licensee meets the criteria for a follow-up inspection under IP 92723 or IP 92722 by determining if any additional traditional enforcement actions were issued during the previous 12 months within the same area of willfulness, impeding the regulatory process, or actual consequences.
 If the region determines that follow up inspection is appropriate, this will be documented in the cover letter accompanying the enforcement action.
 If the region determines that follow up inspection is not warranted, this should also be documented.
 The basis for either decision should be described.
 Regions should consider only TE violations that involve willfulness, impeding the regulatory process, or which involve actual safety consequences when determining whether to discuss the need to perform a TE follow-up inspection.
+The staff may also consider if additional follow-up inspection is warranted for the traditional enforcement action under IP 92702; however, because individual TE violations are outside of the ROP and follow-up may be conducted under a baseline inspection procedure, documentation of the decision to implement or not implement IP 92702 is not required.

 Individual traditional enforcement violations not involving ADR normally receive limited follow-up using IP 92702 to ensure they have been captured in the licensee’s corrective action program.
 If more detailed follow-up is planned using other inspection procedures, performing the limited follow-up using IP 92702 is not required.

 The regional office may perform IP 92722 to follow up on any SL I or II traditional enforcement violation or two or more SL III violations incurred by the licensee during any 12-month period.
 The purpose of this inspection is to ensure that the causes of the violations are understood and that the licensee has adequately evaluated the extent of cause and the impact of the violations on safety culture.
-The regional office may perform IP 92723 to follow up on three or more SL IV violations in one of the traditional enforcement areas of willfulness, impacting the regulatory process, or actual consequences incurred by the licensee during any 12-month period.
+The regional office may perform IP 92723 to follow up on three or more SL IV violations or one SL III and two SL IV violations in one of the traditional enforcement areas of willfulness, impacting the regulatory process, or actual consequences incurred by the licensee during any 12-month period.
 Non-cited violations (NCVs) should be counted.
 The purpose of this inspection is to ensure that the causes of the group of violations are understood, and that licensee has adequately evaluated the extent of condition.

 0305-14 CROSS-CUTTING ISSUES